California Southern Law School: Academics

-Pre-Legal Education requirements
+Pre-legal education requirements

-CSLS admits students meeting the Pre-Legal Education requirements set forth by the Committee of Bar Examiners and does not require the Law School Admission Test (LSAT).
+CSLS admitted students meeting the pre-legal education requirements set forth by the Committee of Bar Examiners and does not require the Law School Admission Test (LSAT).
 The CBE requires prospective law students to complete a minimum of two years of approved college work or its equivalent before entering law school.
 This requirement is generally met by receiving an Associate of Arts (AA) degree, Associate of Science (AS) degree or by having completed at least 60 semester (90 quarter) units of college work applicable to a Bachelor's degree at a regionally accredited or approved school recognized by the CBE, with an average grade at least equal to that required for graduation.
-As allowed by the CBE, prospective CSLS students can satisfy this requirement by taking certain College Level Examination Program (CLEP) tests.
+As allowed by the CBE, prospective CSLS students could satisfy this requirement by taking certain College Level Examination Program (CLEP) tests.

 Law study

-As required by the Committee of Bar Examiners, California Southern Law School offers a four-year law curriculum.
-The CSLS program covers all bar examination subjects likely to be tested by the CBE.
-All classes are held on weekday evenings which allows students to pursue a legal education and maintain full-time employment.
+As required by the Committee of Bar Examiners, California Southern Law School offered a four-year law curriculum.
+The CSLS program covered all bar examination subjects likely to be tested by the CBE.
+All classes were held on weekday evenings which allowed students to pursue a legal education and maintain full-time employment.

-Judicial Instructors
+Faculty

-Judges and commissioners who have taught at CSLS include:
+Judges and commissioners who taught at CSLS included: